-The investment fund invests at least 51 % of its fund assets in the form of directly purchased individual securities - i.e. which are not held indirectly through investment funds or derivatives - in equities or equity-equivalent securities issued by companies which are headquartered or mainly active in Asia, Russia or Turkey.
+The investment fund invests at least 51 % of its fund assets in the form of directly purchased individual securities - i.e. which are not held indirectly through investment funds or through derivatives - in international equities and equity-equivalent securities issued by companies in the oil & gas, energy infrastructure and service, electricity and gas supply industries and other sectors of the energy industry.